Physical and digital security concepts for successful events

 Cyber security in event planning

-Security measures often focus on physical threats from outside – such as unauthorised access – yet digital dangers like cyberattacks are becoming increasingly likely.
-The question is not if but when the next major event will be targeted.
-That’s why a well-thought-out security plan must also take into account the data protection risks associated with cyber infrastructures.
+Security measures often focus on physical threats from the outside – such as unauthorised access – yet digital dangers like cyberattacks are becoming increasingly likely by the day.
+The question is not if, but when the next event will be targeted.
+Like in other businesses, Venue IT systems frequently contain hundreds of vulnerabilities, making it easier for hackers to steal or manipulate sensitive data.

 Customised security concepts